Online Square-into-Square Packing: Packing into a Fixed Container

 We start with packing the $H_1$-squares from left to right coinciding with the top of the unit square \unitsq.
 If a square would cross the right boundary of \unitsq, we continue by placing the following squares from top to bottom coinciding with the right boundary; see Fig.~\ref{fig:ceiling1}.

 We call the corresponding subroutine the \emph{Ceiling Packing Algorithm}.
-Without interference of other height classes, the algorithm succeeds in packing any sequence of $H_1$-squares with total area $\leq 3/8$. \begin{theorem} The Ceiling Packing Subroutine packs any sequence of medium squares with total area at most $3/8$ into the unit square. \end{theorem} \begin{proof} The Ceiling Packing subroutine successfully packs every incoming square until a square $Q$ causes an overflow of the second shelf $\newshelf_2$ in the bottom right corner of \unitsq.
-We prove, that the total area of the given sequence \seq must be greater than the gray region $R$ depicted in Fig.~\ref{fig:ceiling2}(b).
-The area $\norm{R}$ of $R$ equals $2\cdot \frac{1}{4}\cdot \frac{3}{4} = 3/8$.
-Note that the remaining free space in the top right corner might be greater than $1/4 \cdot 1/4$.
-However, if that is the case, then the two packed squares ($Q_1$, $Q_2$) defining the top right hole must be large.
-Hence, there must be a part of each of the two squares that extends over the respective half of its corresponding packing shelf.
-Similar to the situation at the end of a usual shelf, we can use the extra space of $Q_1$ and $Q_2$ to fill the gaps appearing in the top right corner; see Fig.~\ref{fig:ceiling2}(b).
-Overall, we have $\norm{\packedseq} + \norm{Q} > \norm{R} = 2\cdot \frac{1}{4}\cdot \frac{3}{4} = 3/8$. \end{proof}
+Without interference of other height classes, the algorithm succeeds in packing any sequence of $H_1$-squares with total area $\leq 3/8$. \begin{theorem} The Ceiling Packing Subroutine packs any sequence of medium squares with total area at most $3/8$ into the unit square. \end{theorem} \begin{proof} Assume that the Ceiling Packing subroutine fails to pack a square $Q$.
+By construction, the algorithm successfully packs squares aligned with the top of \unitsq and the squares aligned with the right boundary of \unitsq until the space left at the bottom of \unitsq is too small to fit square $Q$.
+We prove that in this case the total area of the given sequence \seq is greater than the area $\norm{R} = 3/8$ of the gray region $R$ depicted in Fig.~\ref{fig:ceiling2}(b).
+The idea is that all of $R$ is covered by packed squares except for potentially a small portion of it in the top right that can only be left uncovered as a result of receiving a large square that covers parts of $\unitsq\setminus R$.
+Let $Q_2$ with side length $x_2$ be the first square that was not packed aligned with the top boundary of \unitsq and let $Q_1$ with side length $x_1$ be the square packed aligned with the top of \unitsq that touches the top boundary of $Q_2$.
+Let $d_1$ be the distance of $Q_1$ to the right boundary of \unitsq and $d_2$ the distance of $Q_2$ to the top boundary of \unitsq.
+Then we have $d_1 < x_2$ and $d_2 = x_1$.
+Because all medium squares have a side length of at least $1/4$, we have $x_1^2 = 1/4x_1 + (x_1 - 1/4)x_1 \geq 1/4x_1+ (d_2 - 1/4) \cdot 1/4$ and $x_2^2 = 1/4x_2 + (x_2 - 1/4)x_2 > 1/4x_2+ (d_1 - 1/4) \cdot 1/4$.
+Furthermore, we get that the set $\seq_1$ of all squares packed before $Q_1$ in \seq has a total area of at least $1/4 \cdot (1 - d_1 - x_1)$, and that the set $\seq_2$ of all squares that appeared after $Q_2$ in \seq has a total area of at least $1/4 \cdot (1 - d_2 - x_2)$.
+Hence, we conclude